 Lima is the capital of Peru and the country's largest city.
-Situated along the Pacific coast, it is generally flat, though there are a few sandy, brown mountains that remind visitors the entire city is located within the desert.
+It is generally flat along the Pacific coast, though there are a few sandy, brown mountains that remind visitors the entire city is located within the desert.

 Besides being the political and financial capital of Peru, Lima is also the culinary capital and the best place to sample regional dishes from around the country.

-Upscale Miraflores and San Isidro are amongst the prettiest districts, and where the majority of visitors and expats stay.
+Upscale Miraflores and San Isidro are amongst the prettiest districts and where most visitors and expats stay.

 Miraflores, along with bohemian Barranco, boasts some of the best restaurants, bars, and discotecas in the city.